witnet/documentation/docs/protocol/data-requests/radon-encoding.md

 ```

 !!! tip
-    RADON scripts are pure byte code sequences but at the same time represent high-level abstractions.
+    RADON scripts are pure byte code sequences, and at the same time represent high-level abstractions.
     In the Javascript-like representation of RADON that the [Witnet Truffle box][tutorial] uses, the script above may resemble:

     ```ts